Defluencer/rust-defluencer/linked-data/README.md

 ```
 ## Comments

-An anchor for a user's comments.
+List of indexes for comment search.

-Indexed by the content they commented on.
+The date & time of the content being commented on is used.
-Other indexing methods could be used.

 ### IPLD Schemas
 ```
+type CommentIndexing {
+    date_time optional &Yearly
+}

-type Commentary struct {
+type Comments struct {
     "comments": {String:[&Comment]} # Keys are CIDs of the content being commented on.
 }